joimb9064/vulnerable-lab/README.md

 # Apache Tomcat Configuration
 Open the tomcat-users.xml in the /opt/apache-tomcat-9.0.68/conf

-Replace the manager section with
+Modify the manager section of the tomcat-users.xml file as follows:

 ```
 <role rolename="manager-gui"/>
 <user username="tomcat" password="tomcat" roles="manager-gui"/>